seenaburns/Chroma/docs/index.rst

 Basic Color Tasks
 =================

 At Chroma's core is the Color object.
-To create a color object, use the constuctor, which accepts any of the available color systems:
+To create a color object, use the constructor, which accepts any of the available color systems:

 .. function:: chroma.Color([color_value = '#FFFFFF'[, format = 'HEX']])